The kerbside service

-All items should be clean and loose (not in plastic bags)
+All items should be clean and loose

-Plastic bags and carrier bags - no thank you
+Plastic bags and carrier bags

-Where possible, try to reuse your bags.
+Our re-processor accepts any type of plastic bag.
+However, you may prefer to reuse your bags.
 They are ideal for pack lunches or lining the bins within your home.
 To reduce the number of bags you have, a ’bag for life’ is a good environmental alternative.